ibm-cloud-docs/AnalyticsEngine/Retrieve-service-credentials-and-service-end-points.md

 ## Obtaining credentials using cf CLI

-You need to create a service key for the Analytics Engine service instance to obtain the cluster credentials and service endpoints.
+You need to create a service key for the {{site.data.keyword.iae_full_notm}} service instance to obtain the cluster credentials and service endpoints.

 ### Creating a service key
 To create a service key, enter the following command: